A 10-week Applied Genomics & Precision Medicine Summer Program for undergraduates!

 - Policy, health economics and bioethics

-Students will receive campus housing (if requested), a meal plan, and a $5,000 stipend.
+Students will receive campus housing (if requested) and a $5,000 stipend.
 We especially encourage women and individuals from underrepresented minority groups to apply.
 Students will be selected for the program based on their research focus/project and faculty letters of support/recommendation.

 Sarah Feng (Class of 2019)